 Oct.
 7, 2008

-Autistic Woman’s Story Shows How Far we Have to Go, guest post on SF Examiner’s education blog; July 24, 2008
+Autistic Woman’s Story Shows How Far we Have to Go, originally written as a guest post on SF Examiner’s education blog; July 24, 2008